mozilla/data-docs/datasets/other/hgpush/reference.md

 for a description of available fields.

 Be careful to:
- * Use the latest schema version.  e.g. 'v1'.
+ * Use the latest schema version.  e.g. `v1`.
 Browse the [`hgpush` schema directory](https://github.com/mozilla-services/mozilla-pipeline-schemas/tree/dev/schemas/eng-workflow/hgpush) in the GitHub repo to be sure.
- * Change dataset field names from camelCaseNames to under_score_names in STMO. e.g. `reviewSystemUsed` in the ping schema becomes `review_system_used` in STMO.
+ * Change dataset field names from `camelCaseNames` to `under_score_names` in STMO. e.g. `reviewSystemUsed` in the ping schema becomes `review_system_used` in STMO.

 ## Example Queries